Chapter 25 : 24- The House of Brooks

 He saw Gawain crouching by a wandless Phillipa and Harry aimed his wand but Gawain turned just in time to block Harry’s spell.
 Both wizards stood up and Gawain started for the front door.
 Harry gave chase, sending a volley of spells at Gawain who was forced to block Harry’s attacks.
 Just as Gawain was mere feet from the exit, Harry pointed his wand at the door.
 He saw the lock on the door melt and begin filling the thin gap between the door and the doorway, sealing it.

 “No!
 Defodio!”
 Harry heard Gawain cry as a large hole was blasted into the door, just big enough for Gawain to slip through.
-Harry followed and sent another Stunning Spell at Gawain who dived to get out of range of the Anti-Disapparition enchantment.
+Harry followed suit and sent another Stunning Spell at Gawain who dived to get out of range of the Anti-Disapparition enchantment.
 Just before Harry’s spell could hit its target, Gawain vanished and the stunner soared straight through the air only to collide with a nearby tree.

 Harry swore loudly into the night and was sure that he had attracted the attention of some of the surrounding neighbours, but he didn’t care.
 He looked back at the destroyed entrance to the house and, as he started moving towards it, he realised he was covered in sweat and was panting heavily.